emqx/blog/en/202302/mqttx-v-1-9-1-release-notes.md

 - Optimizes the alert of unconnected status when clicking the Subscribe button.
 - Optimizes the hint of filling in the topic input box.

-## MQTT X CLI
+## MQTTX CLI

 ### Adjust the Date and Time Format

-The output log in MQTT X CLI version 1.9.1 has been optimized by adding a new date and time format, enabling users to accurately view and log the current test time.
+The output log in MQTTX CLI version 1.9.1 has been optimized by adding a new date and time format, enabling users to accurately view and log the current test time.
 The new format is as follows:

 ```
 $ mqttx conn -h broker.emqx.io -p 1883